613-965-1717 Trenton, Ontario

 Older adults with a knack for computers and numbers may find interest in basic coding.
 You can learn from available courses to keep up with the latest programming languages.

 There’s no doubt that nutrition and knowing how to keep healthy are essential.
-Several courses have been made available to inform on all aspects of health and nutrition.
+Several health and nutrition courses have been made available to inform on all aspects of health and nutrition.

 Most of them are centred on guidelines to improve nutrition, its fundamentals, eating disorders, dietary intake, and healthy nutrition for older adults.